-Staff and pupils must recognise that their Internet and e-mail usage is monitored by the school (this includes usage of digital devices taken off-site ie laptop, computer, ipad).
+Staff and pupils must recognise that their Internet usage is monitored by the school (this includes usage of digital devices taken off-site i.e. laptop, computer, iPad).

 Internet usage should not be in breach of copyright law and adults using it should not do anything which exposes children to danger.